Combatd/Hybrid_Cloud_Foundations/README.md

 * True hybrid cloud: This refers to the ability for you to combine both public and private cloud operations with unified management.

+### What is Nutanix HCI?

+Nutanix HCI is fully software-defined, which is required from a true HCI solution.
+This means that the intelligence of the solution comes from the software, which runs on a variety of hardware platforms.

+There are two key components to the software:

+1. Acropolis: The data plane
+2. Prism: The management plane

+This software can be run on a number of different servers, from manufacturers such as Dell, Lenovo, HPE, Cisco, IBM, Inspur, and so on.
+In general, the hardware platforms themselves are structured as nodes, blocks, and clusters.